memgraph/docs/cypher-manual/clauses/return.md

 ## 10. Returning unique results

-The `RETURN` statement can be followed by the `DISTINCT` operator, which will remove duplicate results.
+The `RETURN` statement can be followed by the `DISTINCT` operator, which will remove duplicate results:

 ```cypher
 MATCH ()-[:LIVING_IN]->(c)